OpenNTI/nti.app.environments/README.txt

     env/bin/pip install --upgrade pip setuptools

+- Prerequisites for psycopg2 (MacOS)
+    brew install postgresql (including libpq-dev and python-dev, which may be installed in other ways.) export DYLD_FALLBACK_LIBRARY_PATH=/Library/PostgreSQL/12/lib:$DYLD_FALLBACK_LIBRARY_PATH

 - Install the project in editable mode with its testing requirements.

     env/bin/pip install -e ".[testing]"